Cyclic relative difference sets and circulant weighing matrices: Nonexistence Theorems for Relative Difference Sets

-\begin{theorem} If a $(m,n,k,\lambda)$-RDS exists, then the following holds: \begin{enumerate} \item if $m$ is even, then $k-n\lambda$ is a square.
+\begin{theorem} If an abelian $(m,n,k,\lambda)$-RDS exists, then the following holds: \begin{enumerate} \item if $m$ is even, then $k-n\lambda$ is a square.
 If $m \equiv 2 \pmod 4$, and $n$ is even, then $k$ is the sum of two squares. \item If $m$ is odd and $n$ is even, then $k$ is a square and

 for all odd primes $p$. \item If both $m$ and $n$ are odd, then